NetSuite CPQ Configurator Products

 NetSuite CPQ Configurator is based on products that represent complex configurable items.
 A product collects the business logic of the configurable item and is provided with a user interface where users can configure the item following the business logic constraints.
 For example, a furniture company may have a desk as a configurable item.
 This desk is available in various shapes, sizes, colors, and so on.
 Customers can combine various options and features according to their preferences but within allowed combinations.

-Users with an administrator role can create and maintain products.
-When setting up a product user interface, you can verify that everything looks fine in the product preview without launching a product from a transaction every time.
+When setting up a product user interface, you can verify that everything works fine in the product preview.
+The product preview lets you access and work with the product user interface without launching it from a transaction every time.
 To access the product preview, click the Run Standalone button on the product record opened for editing.

 A product is formed by several building blocks, such as questions, answers, and images.
 For more information, see Working with Product Building Blocks.